 A free book for every baby in Western Australia

-Reading to babies builds their language and understanding, and giving them an early love of books supports their future success as readers.
+Reading to babies from birth builds their early language skills and gives them an early love of books that will support their future success as readers.

 Universal means the program includes every family with a new baby in Western Australia.
 Recent research has shown that all the groundwork for literacy development takes place in the first three years of life.

 Family literacy means that although Better Beginnings starts with a book, it goes on to support families and encourages them to share stories with their children.
-Better Beginnings fosters early learning through play, talk, stories and other activities.
+Better Beginnings fosters early learning through reading, talking, singing and playing.

 - introducing children to developmentally appropriate books and language activities